Our pledge to you:

 Provide feedback or make a complaint

-If you want to provide feedback or make a complaint, you can so anonymously, or provide personal data so we can respond to you.
+If you want to provide feedback or make a complaint, you can do so anonymously, or provide Identity Data and Contact Data so we can respond to you.

 By giving us your personal data you consent to us processing it.
-We retain personal data obtained from complaints for five years and then confidentially destroy it.
+We retain personal data obtained from complaints indefinitely.

-When make a purchase at an iCentre, we retain financial information about the transaction.
+When you make a purchase at an iCentre, we retain Financial Data and Transaction Data about the transaction.
 We have a legal requirement to retain this data for seven years.
 Then it is destroyed.

 At Outreach events

 When you attend an event and ask a question we will only request your Identity Data and Contact Data in order to provide a service.
 Once the service has been provided, we will destroy this data confidentially.

 To find out more information about this, see the 'Enter a competition' section.

 While we cannot guarantee that unauthorised access will never occur, we can assure you that we take great care in maintaining the security of your personal data to prevent unauthorised access to it, through the use of appropriate technology and internal procedures.

 What we do to protect your information